maestrodev/maestro-fog-plugin/README.md

-# maestro-vsphere-plugin
+# maestro-fog-plugin
-Maestro plugin providing a "task" to provision instances with vSphere.
+Maestro plugin providing tasks to provision instances with fog.
 This plugin is a Ruby-based deployable that gets delivered as a ZIP file.

-Manifest:
+Currently supporting

-* src/vsphere_worker.rb
+ * Rackspace
-* manifest.json
+ * VMWare vSphere
-* README.md (this file)

 ## License